 The impact of quarantine and new routines that affects your skin

-Our skin reflects our health and what is happening inside our body.
+Our skin reflects our health and what is happening inside our bodies.
 Our skin problems are usually due to our health condition and the materials that we use on our skin.
 Your skin problems during the pandemic can be due to any of the following factors:

 Frequent use of face masks and face shields